Share

 GraphQL Queries for IFC-Based Exchanges

-The Data Exchange GraphQL API provides a powerful way to access and retrieve Data Exchanges stored on ACC.
+The Data Exchange GraphQL API provides a powerful way to access and retrieve exchanges stored on ACC.
 With this API, you can read the data of various exchange elements and properties, and apply filters to customize the results to suit your specific requirements.

 For detailed guidance and examples on how to use the GraphQL API, refer to the Data Exchange GraphQL documentation.

 To explore and run queries, you can use a range of GraphQL tools.
-While our custom Data Exchange Explorer is the recommended tool, you’re also free to use other compatible tools like Postman, Insomnia, or any application that supports GraphQL queries.
+While our custom Data Exchange Explorer is the recommended tool, you’re also free to use other compatible tools such as Postman, Insomnia, or any application that supports GraphQL queries.

-We offer detailed tutorials on how to create and retrieve IFC-based data exchanges using GraphQL API.
+We offer detailed tutorials on how to create and retrieve IFC-based exchanges using the GraphQL API.
 For more information, check out the following resources:

 Known Limitations

-Following are some of the known limitations of the IFC connector.
+The following are some of the known limitations of the Data Exchange Cloud Connector for IFC files.

 • Missing Geometries and Property Display Issues

-There may be instances where certain geometries, like void elements, are missing in the exchange.
+• There may be instances where certain geometries, such as void elements, are missing in the exchange.

 • Revit 2023/2024: IFC-related properties are not supported when loading IFC-based exchanges into Revit 2023/2024 using Revit Connector.
 Additionally, geometry appears as a single block in Revit 2023.